See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 You’ve been hurt, and you are healing.
 You’re a survivor, and you are beautiful.

-Without your scars, you wouldn’t have reached the heights that you’re capable of now.
+Without your scars, you wouldn’t have reached the heights you can now.
 Don’t ask me why it works that way.
 I simply know that it does.
 This can be considered one of the strange mysteries of the universe.
-You are perfected by what you endure, by what you have gone through.
+You are perfected by what you endure and have experienced.

 You can only reach great heights after you’ve been to the depths.